 1. Maintain a residence in a foreign country, which you do not intend to abandon

 Under U.S. immigration law, the term “residence” is defined as the place of general abode, i.e. your principal, actual dwelling place in fact, without regard to intent.
 You must show strong ties to your country, including family connections, property ownership, investments, and steady employment.
-If the U.S. Consulate has doubts about your intent, you may offer to leave a child, spouse, or other dependent abroad.

 2. Intend to stay in the U.S. for a specific, limited period